 Successfully defending pharmaceutical companies began early in her career when, as a young associate, Pam drafted the summary judgment in Daubert, which led to the US Supreme Court’s decision that ultimately set the standard for challenging the admissibility of expert testimony.
 Building on her success in Daubert, Pam’s career has involved significant expert and science related work.
 For example, Pam led Pfizer’s expert and science teams defending claims relating to hormone therapy (HT) products and before that, Rezulin and silicone implants.
 In addition to her science related work on HT products, Pam served as co-lead trial defense counsel in several of the HT matters, securing back-to-back defense verdicts in West Virginia and Connecticut.
 Pam currently heads up Pfizer’s science team in their defense of Zoloft, including her lead role in a recent Daubert science hearing that resulted in a major victory for the client.

 Pam’s stellar work has garnered significant recognition from a number of industry guides.
-Most Recently, Pam was selected by her peers and clients for inclusion in Benchmark Top 250 Women in Litigation.
+Most recently, Pam was selected by her peers and clients for inclusion in Benchmark Top 250 Women in Litigation.
 She is also ranked in Chambers USA 2015 for Nationwide: Product Liability & Mass Torts, with clients praising her as “‘an excellent science lawyer’ who ‘makes highly technical concepts clear to the lay jury.’"
 She was recognized as a Law360 Product Liability MVP and ranked in The Best Lawyers in America 2016 for Biotechnology Law and Product Liability Litigation, and was previously named in the Litigation and Product Liability Lawyers (2014) Expert Guide by Legal Media Group.
 Pam’s victory as lead counsel for the science defense in Zoloft litigation for Pfizer Inc was short-listed for Product Liability Impact Case of the Year at the 2014 LMG Life Sciences Awards and helped secure Pam’s LMG Products Liability Lawyer of the Year Award.
 She is also a member of the team that won Product Liability Practice of the Year for 2013 from Law360, and has been recognized as one of California’s top women litigators in the Daily Journal’s supplement feature, “Top Women Litigators” (2009-2013).
-Pam was also recently recognized as a “Life Science Star” by Euromoney’s 2013 LMG Life Sciences Guide and has been featured in Who’s Who Legal in the areas of Product Liability Defense (2007, 2008, 2009, 2012 and 2013) and in Life Sciences (2010, 2012 and 2013).
+Pam was named a “Life Science Star” in the 2013, 2014 and 2015 editions of Euromoney’s LMG Life Sciences and has been featured in Who’s Who Legal in the areas of Product Liability Defense (2007-2009, 2012, 2013 and 2016) and in Life Sciences (2010, 2012 and 2013).
 In January 2006, Kaye Scholer’s product liability lawyers were awarded The American Lawyer Litigation Product Liability Department of the Year.
 The award specifically references several successes in the Rezulin litigation, which involved Pam.
 In August 2005, The National Law Journal’s “The Defense Hot List, sizing up Defense Firms With Big Wins” featured Pam’s defense verdict, discussed below, in a multiple plaintiff products case, In Re Rezulin Litigation.

 *Chambers USA 2014, Legal 500 2007